-Join Seán Duggan for an in-depth discussion in this video Why add someone to a group shot?, part of Photoshop Compositing Project: Adding a Person to a Group Photo.
+Join Seán Duggan for an in-depth discussion in this video Why add someone to a group shot?, part of Adding a Person to a Group Photo in Photoshop.

 - Before we get into the details of this project, let's first consider a question that is central to this type of compositing.
 Why would you want or need to add someone to a group photo?
 Well there are actually several scenarios that I can think of, where this technique might come in handy.
 And I've worked with a few of them myself.
 Both for personal photos, as well as for commercial projects.
 The first situation that comes to mind is when you need to take a family photo and you have neither a tripod handy nor another person there to take the photo for you.